-'''

-print only items item01, item03 and item05
+print only items item01, item03 and item05 items: item01,item03,item05 print only answers given by subjects with subject IDs john, jane and doe. subjects: john, jane, doe

-items: item01,item03,item05

-'''

 Only answers with given item IDs are printed.

 Select subjects: the subjects property is a comma-separated list of subject IDs to print.